 How can I hide a litter box in a small apartment?

 There are a couple of techniques to hiding a litter box in a small apartment.
 The first is to just put it away in a room that is never visited.
 This is by far the easiest way to hide it.
+You can also put the litter box behind a privacy screen which basically makes it invisible to the eye but the litter box is still very accessible for your cat.
 Another technique is to use litter box furniture.
 Litter box furniture is basically just a piece of furniture that is meant to hide your cat’s litter box inside.
 With this, you can keep your cat’s litter box in your living space without any guests knowing.
 This can work well for apartments as it can save space if you can combine a cabinet or bench with your cat’s litter box.
 Having a hidden litter box is pretty nice as it allows the litter box to be in a convenient spot like your living room and it isn’t an eyesore.
 Down below is a cool DIY project that highlights turning a cabinet into litter box furniture to hide a litter box.
 This video is here to help show you how creative and cool this concept can be!

 How do I keep my apartment from smelling like cat litter?